PurpleTree HR logo

 1. Enrol eligible employees: Complete enrolment by required deadlines

-2. Process contributions: Deduct and remit contributions monthly
+2. Process contributions: Deduct and remit contributions each pay period

 3. Manage opt-outs: Handle opt-out requests within the correct windows